Last Updated: June 3, 2025

 Personal Life and Death

-While teaching at Howard University, Morrison met Jamaican architect Harold Morrison, whom she wed in 1958.
+While teaching at Howard University, Morrison met Jamaican architect Harold Morrison, whom she married in 1958.
 The couple had two children named Harold Jr. and Slade, and divorced in 1964.
 Slade passed away in late 2010 from pancreatic cancer.

 Legacy